ViktorC/C-ATTL3/README.md

 	// Inference
 	Tensor4<Scalar> prediction = nn.infer(input);

-Planned features include additional data providers, network serialization and de-serialization, LSTM and GRU layers, and GPU support via the use of cuBLAS and cuDNN.
+Planned features include additional data providers, network serialization and de-serialization, LSTM and GRU layers, evolutionary and second order optimization algorithms, and GPU support via the use of cuBLAS and cuDNN.